bepitulaz/bepitulaz/README.md

 - JavaScript
 - Elixir
+- Swift
+- C

 I was also doing some projects in the past with these languages
 - Ruby
 - PHP
 - Go
-- Swift
 - Clojure
 - Common Lisp

 #### 🌱 Areas of programming that I love to learn

 - Web development
-- iOS development
+- iOS and macOS development
 - Embedded development -> I'm building eurorack modules
 - Programmable music 🎶🎶